The Solemnity of the Assumption of the Blessed Virgin Mary

 Mary is the most famous woman in history.
 She has appeared on the cover of Time Magazine more than any other person.
 She is a remarkable woman, role model – the mother of Jesus.
 Mary points us to Jesus; we come to Christ through Mary.
 As the mother of Jesus, who is God, she is the Mother of God – Theotokos, or God-bearer.
 And no, we don’t worship Mary, we pray to Mary.
 We pray to Mary to intercede on our behalf.

 On August 15 we celebrate the oldest feast of Our Lady – The Assumption.
 The feast has its origins in the years after Jerusalem was restored to a sacred city and the “Memory of Mary” was being celebrated.
 It is a rich history and brings us to the “Assumption of Mary”, since we celebrate more than just her dying.
+It was Pope Pius XII who proclaimed that “after the end of her earthly life, the Blessed Virgin Mary was assumed together with her body and soul into heavenly glory.”
 Mary was taken up to heaven, body and soul.

 Though there is no recorded date of her death, Mary is said to have died in the presence of the apostles.
 Her earthly remains were never found in the tomb at the edge of Jerusalem.
 Many are of the opinion that Mary was raised again to life and then was transferred to her heavenly home – she ended her earthly life and entered eternity.
 Mary’s assumption into heaven provides each of us with the hope that we will also enter into eternal life upon our death.